emartineznunez/AutoMeKin/index.md

 ```

 {: .highlight }
-`Build_micromamba.sh` should be executed only when installing a new version or when using the code for the first time.
+`Build_micromamba.sh` should be run only when installing a new version or using the code for the first time.
-After successfully creating the environment, you must activate it and load the `AutoMeKin` module.
+Once the environment is successfully created, you must activate it and load the `AutoMeKin` module.
 These four instructions will be displayed once the build process is complete.
-For your convenience, you can copy these sentences into a script or file.
+For convenience, you can copy them into a file for future use.

 Before using `qcore` for the first time, remember to agree to the Software License Agreement and to set your token by running: